-The engineer mentioned that I didn’t have any of the typical Skype for Business Online DNS records for federation, lyncdiscover, etc. Since the tenant was for just recording demos for the course, I didn’t worry about setting up any of those records as I was only going to be working in Teams, no Skype for Business Online components or worry about federation.
-I decide to give it a try and created the required records.
+The engineer mentioned that I didn’t have any Skype for Business Online DNS records for federation, lyncdiscover, etc. Since the tenant was recording demos for the course, I didn’t worry about setting up any records.
+I would only be working in Teams, no Skype for Business Online components, or worry about federation.
+I decided to give it a try and created the required records.

 I remembered a Twitter conversation a few years ago about adding your own domain as an allowed federated domain before call queues would work:

-So definitely a head scratcher that I imagine won’t affect too many organizations.
+This issue was definitely a head-scratcher that I imagine won’t affect too many organizations.
 It only affected me as this was just a demo tenant and not being used for production.
-Moving forward, this might affect more organizations but only in a specific scenario of starting off in Teams Only mode, not creating those Skype for Business Online records, and not worrying about federation with other organizations.
+Moving forward, this might affect more organizations but only in a specific scenario of starting in Teams Only mode, not creating those Skype for Business Online records, and not worrying about federation with other organizations.

-One final note, in my personal tenant I have two domains: jeffbrown.tech and upstarttech.com.
-The upstarttech.com is configured as the default domain, but I don’t have any of the four Skype for Business Online DNS records created for it.
+One final note, in my personal tenant, I have two domains: jeffbrown.tech and upstarttech.com.
+The upstarttech.com is configured as the default domain, but I don’t have any of the four Skype for Business Online DNS records created.
 I can still create auto attendants and call queues for this domain despite no SRV record, even when the SRV record for jeffbrown.tech is missing.
 Definitely odd behavior that I don’t have an answer for.